ibm-cloud-docs/overview/glossary/glossary.md

 {: #x2018434}

 A technical, administrative, or physical safeguard designed to meet a set of defined security and privacy requirements.
 Controls exist to prevent, detect, or lessen the ability of a threat to exploit a vulnerability.

-### control assessment
-{: #x10134907}

-The evaluation of a configuration for compliance with applicable standards.

-### control library
-{: #x8454197}

-A collection of similar predefined or custom controls.

-### control specification
-{: #x2018576}

-A statement that defines the specific security and privacy requirements that a control must meet.

 ### coreference
 {: #x9440294}